 Typical work I was involved with

-I experienced a lot of different areas of actuarial work in the form of client work, I undertook such tasks as:
+As an Actuarial Trainee at XPS Pensions Group, I experienced a lot of different areas of actuarial work in the form of client work, I undertook such tasks as:

 - Calculating transfer values for individual members